heyqule/erm_redarmy/README.md

 - Support Factorio 2.0
 - They have a flat resistances without any weakness.
 - This is an experimental release.
+### Future updates
-- The red army will get new toys in the future updates.
+- The red army will get new toys.
 - Planet earth will be their home planet.

 Credit: